Feyenoord

 Google

-maps on my IPhone got me out of bother and within ten minutes I’d found my way
+Maps on my iPhone assisted me, and within ten minutes, I’d found my way

 via a very lively Witte de Withstraat.
 I was delighted that I’d made the